atomicdata-dev/atomic-data-docs/src/schema/faq.md

 people123."https://example.com/name"
 ```

+It is likely that using the URL for keys is also the most _performant_, since it probably more closely mimics the internal data model.

 ## Atomic Data uses a lot of links.
 How do you deal with links that don't work?

-1. Use URIs schemes that use content dressing, such as IPFS URIs.
+1. Use URIs schemes that use content addressing, such as [IPFS](../interoperability/ipfs.md) URIs.

 ## What's a URI, and what's a URL?